AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/author-env-user-props.md

     * Keep Hidden

 * **Impersonate as**
-  With the [Impersonate as](/help/sites-administering/security.md#impersonating-another-user) functionality a user can work on behalf of another user.
+  The functionality of [Impersonate as](/help/sites-administering/security.md#impersonating-another-user) lets a user work on behalf of another user.

 * **Language**
   The language to use for the UI of the authoring environment.
 Select the required language from the available list.